charlscooper/charlscooper.github.io/README.md

 ---

 ## Professional Summary

-[Write a brief statement summarizing your career goals and key qualifications.]

 As i continue down the road of software development and design, i believe it to be imperative to create fast performant and well designed testable code that follows modern coding standards.